wmglab-duke/ascent/docs/source/MockSample.md

 The user defines the parameter values in `config/user/mock_samples/<mock_sample_index>.json` (with a template provided in `config/templates/mock_sample.json`).
-The mock sample morphology is then created using the JSON file by executing `“python run mock_morphology_generator <mock_sample_index>”` at the project root.
-The mock morphology generator uses the MockSample Python class to create binary images of the nerve, inner perineurium traces (fascicles), and the scale bar in `input/<NAME>/` (NAME is analogous to the “sample” parameter in ***Sample***, following the standard naming convention ([S7](S7-JSON-configuration-files) and [S8](S8-JSON-file-parameter-guide) Text)), which allow the pipeline to function as if binary images of segmented histology were provided.
+The mock sample morphology is then created using the JSON file by executing `"python run mock_morphology_generator <mock_sample_index>"` at the project root.
+The mock morphology generator uses the MockSample Python class to create binary images of the nerve, inner perineurium traces (fascicles), and the scale bar in `input/<NAME>/` (NAME is analogous to the "sample" parameter in ***Sample***, following the standard naming convention ([S7](S7-JSON-configuration-files) and [S8](S8-JSON-file-parameter-guide) Text)), which allow the pipeline to function as if binary images of segmented histology were provided.
 The `<mock_sample_index>.json` file and the resulting segmented nerve morphology files are automatically saved in `input/<NAME>/`.

-MockSample is Exceptionable, Configurable, and has instance attributes of “nerve” and a list “fascicles”.
+MockSample is Exceptionable, Configurable, and has instance attributes of "nerve" and a list "fascicles".
 After the MockSample class is initialized, a `mock_sample.json` file is added to the class instance.
 The `mock_morphology_generator.py` script configures an instance of the MockSample class using the first input argument, which references the